pombredanne/bocadillo/docs/guides/ingredients/auto.md

 # Auto-used ingredients

-Sometimes, you may want a ingredient to be provisioned without having to explicitly declare it as a parameter in your views.
+Sometimes, you may want an ingredient to be provisioned without having to explicitly declare it as a parameter in your views.

 In that case, you can pass `autouse=True` to the ingredient, and it will be automatically activated (within its configured scope).